 Tagged Allegro, Allegro marcato, Allegro moderato alla marcia, Dance, Edvard Grieg, Games, gothenburg symphony orchestra, Libraries, Norwegian, Orchestra, Programming, Tempo

-Posted in Educational, IN THE SPOTLIGHT, MEMORIES, PEOPLE AND PLACES, Uncategorized, YouTube: MUSIC - PART OF LIFE
+Posted in Educational, IN THE SPOTLIGHT, MEMORIES, PEOPLE AND PLACES, Uncategorized, YouTube/Soundcloud: M-usic, Special Interest

-Tagged Arts, Christmas, Free, Hosting, Nutcracker, Pyotr Ilyich Tchaikovsky, Suites, tchaikovsky, Web Design and Development
+Tagged Arts -acchitecture, sculpture, Christmas, Free, Hosting, Nutcracker, Pyotr Ilyich Tchaikovsky, Suites, tchaikovsky, Web Design and Development

 Curtis Institute of Music, Field Concert Hall, Jan.
 21, 2013